glitchjsy/clip/README.md

 > You can delete invidual items or delete the entire session itself.
 Please note that clicking Change session will not delete the session, it will remove you from it.

 > [!NOTE]
-> Sessions expire automatically after 1 hour of inactivity
+> Sessions expire automatically after 10 minutes of inactivity